hanzak/simchef_study/README.md

 ## Results

-Results for 100 reps across different sample sizes can be found in the simChef rendered doc `results/TMLE of the ATE experiment/TMLE of the ATE experiment.html`.
+Results for 100 reps across different sample sizes can be found in the simChef rendered doc `results/TMLE of the ATE experiment/TMLE of the ATE experiment.html` in the section `Simple dgp` of the HTML page.